What is a contribution margin income statement?

 Contribution margin and regular income statements can be very detailed, requiring an in-depth understanding of the business’s inner workings.

-Software makes the process much simpler as it can run the calculations automatically.
+FP&A software makes the process much simpler as it can run the calculations automatically.